pychuang/ll-api/doc/source/guide-participant.rst

 ------------

-We do our best to run everything smoothly, but given that this is the first year and the first lab of its kind, you may hit some bumbs.
+We do our best to run everything smoothly, but given that this is the first year and the first lab of its kind, you may hit some bumps.

 Please let us know if you have any problems.

--	`File an issue <https://bitbucket.org/living-labs/ll-api/issues/new>`_ if you think something is wrong with the API.
+-	`File an issue <https://bitbucket.org/living-labs/ll-api/issues/new>`_ if
+	you think something is wrong with the API.
--	Ask questions
+-	Ask questions to `Anne Schuth <mailto:anne.schuth@uva.nl>`_
--	Sign up for the mailinglist
+-	Sign up for the `mailinglist <https://groups.google.com/forum/#!forum/living-labs>`_

-If you do so, please provide as many details as you can!
+If you report issues or ask questions, please provide as many details as you can!

 - 	What API endpoint where you calling?
 - 	What was response?